-Whilst ESMA did not define in the RTS on ESEF a unique naming convention for ESEF files, unless the relevant Officially Appointed Mechanism and / or National Competent Authorities provide indications of any specific naming conventions which are required at national level, ESMA encourages issuers to adopt a naming convention which match {base}-{date}-{lang}.zip, whereby:
+Whilst ESMA did not define in the RTS on ESEF a unique naming convention for ESEF files, unless the relevant Officially Appointed Mechanism and / or National Competent Authorities provide indications of any specific naming conventions which are required at national level, ESMA encourages issuers to adopt a naming convention which match {base}-{date}-}-{version}-{lang}.xbrizip3333}, whereby:

 - The {base} component of the filename should indicate the LEI of the issuer or the issuer's name (or an abbreviation of it); it should be of no more than 20 characters in length. - The {date} component of the filename should indicate the ending date of the reporting period of reference.
-The {date} component should follow the YYYY-MM-DD format. - The {lang} component of the filename should indicate the language of the report contained within the report package.
-The {lang} component should follow ISO 639-1 format (two-letter code).
+The {date} component should follow the YYYY-MM-DD format. - The {version} component of the filename should indicate the version of the ESEF report package submitted to the relevant authority.
+Specifically, a separate digit will be added after the {date} component (separated by the hyphen-minus character).
+This digit is limited to only one numeric character after the hyphen-minus character and will represent the version of the submission (i.e. for the first submission it should always be 0, for every next resubmission of the same package it should be incremented by 1)